mkeller3/pygeoflow/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/mkeller3/geoflow?logo=github)

 `geoflow`, is a **Python** package that helps you create geographic workflows within a cloud data warehouse.
-This package can be used in isolation or paired with an api/ui to allow easier consumption.git
+This package can be used in isolation or paired with an api/ui to allow easier consumption.

 ## Install